Quincy Regional Airport: Historical airline service: 1950s to the present

 In 1985, the only airline serving Quincy was Britt Airways with non-stop flights from Chicago O'Hare Airport, St. Louis, Bloomington, IL, Burlington, IA and Galesburg, IL operated with Beechcraft 99 and Swearingen Metroliner commuter propjets.

 The airport was also formerly served by Trans World Express operated by Air Midwest in 1989 with Swearingen Metroliner commuter propjets and later by Trans States Airlines from the early to mid 1990s with British Aerospace BAe Jetstream 31 and Swearingen Metroliner commuter propjets with both airlines operating these services via respective code sharing agreements on behalf of Trans World Airlines (TWA) with nonstop flights from the TWA hub in St. Louis.
 In 1995, United Express, flying on behalf of United Airlines via a code sharing agreement, was operating non-stop as well as direct one-stop service from the United hub at Chicago O'Hare Airport and was also operating non-stop flights from Burlington, IA and Springfield, IL flown with Embraer EMB-120 Brasilia and Beechcraft 1900 commuter propjets.
 Other regional airlines serving Quincy in the past included American Eagle (airline brand) in 1989 operating Short 360 commuter turboprops on behalf of American Airlines via a code sharing agreement and Great Lakes Airlines in 1991 operating Beechcraft 1900 commuter propjets.

 On November 6, 2006, Mesa Airlines announced new non-stop service to Chicago Midway International Airport and Kirksville Regional Airport would begin in February 2007, operated by subsidiary Air Midwest.
 However, nine months after starting the service, Mesa announced they would drop Quincy on November 9, 2007.

-As of November 2022, Quincy was being served by Cape Air via the federal Essential Air Service (EAS) program.
+In November 2022, Quincy was being served by Cape Air via the federal Essential Air Service (EAS) program.
 Cape Air then requested they be released from their contract to serve Quincy due to pilot staffing issues, and Southern Airways Express was subsequently chosen to replace Cape Air effective December 1, 2022.
-According to the Flight Aware website, Southern Airways Express currently operates Cessna 208 Caravan turboprop aircraft on their nonstop flights to Chicago and St. Louis from Quincy.
+According to the Flight Aware website, Southern Airways Express used to operate Cessna 208 Caravan turboprop aircraft on their nonstop flights to Chicago and St. Louis from Quincy.
+In September 2025, Contour Airlines took over service to Quincy, with nonstop flights to Chicago O'Hare Airport.
+In June of 2026, Contour added flights from Quincy to Nashville.